ansible-community/ansible-calgary-meetup/README.md

 As always, the attendees know best what they would like to hear about.
 We'd like to hear your ideas and opinions on what should be in the next meetup!

+## Folder Structure

+* examples - Use case example playbooks for various managed devices
+* presentations - Archive of presentations made at Ansible Calgary Meetups
+* resources - Additional references to help you on your automation journey

 ## Presentation topics